isabella232/net-two-factor-auth/part2-building-ios-client.md

 ```

 ## Requesting the OTP
-in the next action we want to request an OTP code form the server and continue to the entercode scene
+in the next action we want to request an OTP code form the server and continue to the enter code scene

 ```objectivec
 - (IBAction)next:(id)sender {